allanclloyds/.dotfiles/README.markdown

 ## Attribution

-*I've tried to provide attributions on everything that's not mine; if you see something not properly attributed, please let me know.
-Like most dotfile collections most of the stuff here has been culled from a variety of sources over a long period of time; certainly a lot longer than I've been using Git to manage it all.*
+*I've tried to provide attributions on everything that's not mine; if you see something not properly attributed, please let me know, even if it's just a snippet of something.
+Like most dotfile collections, the stuff here has been culled from a variety of sources over a long period of time; certainly a lot longer than I've been using Git to manage it all.
+Just so we're clear, most of the scripts and so on have not been written by me, just curated, but are all foss/public domain (there's a bunch of stuff from vim.org for example).
+Any scripts by me you find in this repository are MIT licenced.*

 ### Symlinks & Control Characters in Github